asyncsrc/osxnotifysounds/README.md

 # osxnotifysounds

-For my own personal interest, I thought it'd be nice to have custom notification sounds for any application.
+I thought it'd be nice to have custom notification sounds for any application.
-This initially was specifically for Slack, but I've expanded the config to support any number of different applications that use the OSX notification center for sending alerts.

 Currently the program expects to find the config.json file inside `~/.config/osxnotifysounds/config.json`

 Inside the config, your primary concerns are:

 - app_id value
 - look_for values
 - sound value